linode/docs/docs/websites/frameworks/yesod-nginx-mysql-on-debian-7-wheezy.md

 #Install Required Packages

-Since Yesod is built with the Haskell programming language, the Haskell packages are a prelimanary install.
+Since Yesod is built with the Haskell programming language, the Haskell packages are a preliminary install.
 The web framework Yesod requires two packages from the Haskell platform.

 1. Issue the following command to install the Haskell packages required by Yesod: